Skip to main content

 As with any analysis, there are caveats to keep in mind:

-Overnight accommodation revenue only: Additional upsell postings (e.g., Upsell, Upgrade, Nor1) are not yet included.
+• Overnight accommodation revenue only: Additional upsell postings (e.g., Upsell, Upgrade, Nor1) are not yet included.
+This means Insights totals may differ from PMS or end-of-month revenue summaries.

-These limitations mean that while some individual cases may appear less detailed, overall patterns of upgrade activity, including volume, mix, and value, are consistently captured.
+While some individual cases may look different from what you see in PMS, overall patterns of upgrade activity — including volume, mix, and value — are captured consistently and reliably.

 Key Takeaways